difli/build-your-own-rag-chatbot/README.md

 **What you'll learn:**
 - 🚀 **Advanced Vector Search with Astra DB:** Harness the power of [Astra DB's vector search](https://astra.datastax.com) to enhance chatbot responses.
-- 🦜🔗 **LangFlow:** Utilize [LangFlow](https://www.langflow.com) to bridge LLM models with Astra DB, enabling rapid prototyping and fast path to production.
+- 🦜🔗 **Langflow:** Utilize [Langflow](https://www.langflow.com) to bridge LLM models with Astra DB, enabling rapid prototyping and fast path to production.
 - 🤖 **Use of OpenAI's Large Language Models:** Explore [OpenAI's language models](https://platform.openai.com/docs/models) for generating natural and relevant chatbot conversations.
 - 👑 **Streamlit Deployment:** Learn to deploy your chatbot on the web using [Streamlit](https://streamlit.io), for real-time user interaction.